Princess Margriet Celebrates At Her Old Home

 In the evening princess Margriet visited Arnhem where she attended a performance ‘End of Season’ by ‘Introdans’, a modern dancegroup.
 With this performance the group ended this years season.
 HRH is a patron of the dance group.

-Click here to visit the website of the palace.Filed under Dutch Royals
+Click here to visit the website of the palace.Filed under The Netherlands

-Tagged Anniversary, Arts, Het Loo Palace, Palaces, Patronage, Princess Margriet.
+Tagged Anniversary, Het Loo Palace, Museum, Palaces, Patronage, Princess Margriet of the Netherlands.